douglas-gibbons/otto/docs/content/tasmota/_index.md

 From the device's web page, set up MQTT host and user credentials for your MQTT server

-Also set the MQTT topic name.
-This should start with the "Discovery Prefix" that's configured in ʘttʘ, followed by a unique name.
+Also set the MQTT topic name and full topic.

+The topic name should start with the "Discovery Prefix" that's configured in ʘttʘ, followed by a unique name.
 For example, for a "Discover Prefix" in ʘttʘ of "homeassistant", an MQTT topic name might be homeassistant/sonoff1

+The full topic should be `%topic%/%prefix%/`

 ![screenshot](tasmota-screenshot.png)

 #### Retained Messages

 ʘttʘ uses retained messages to check the state of devices.
 Go into the console screen on the device's website, type in `PowerRetain 1`, then press Enter

 #### Create a Config Message for ʘttʘ